tinwatchman/grawlix/README.md

 // outputs '☠☠☠☠☠☠'
 ```

-For information on advanced options, including on how to create new grawlix styles, see the [Styles](https://github.com/tinwatchman/grawlix/blob/master/docs/STYLES.md) documentation.
+For information on advanced options, including on how to create new grawlix styles, see the full [Styles](https://github.com/tinwatchman/grawlix/blob/master/docs/STYLES.md) documentation.

 <a name="adding_new_filters"></a>
 ## Adding New Filters